getodk/docs/src/form-logic.rst

 - a repeat group is added or deleted
 - a form is saved or finalized

-This is particularly important to remember when using functions that access state outside of the form such as :func:`random` or :func:`now`.
+This is particularly important to remember when using functions that are not connected to fields in the form such as :func:`random` or :func:`now`.
 The value they represent may change as the conditions listed above take place.

 To control when an expression is evaluated, use :ref:`dynamic defaults <dynamic-defaults>` or :ref:`trigger calculations on value change <triggering_calculations_on_value_change>`.
 Dynamic defaults are evaluated exactly once on form load or repeat creation.